 My sister ordered Gyoza dumpling appetizer.
 I forgot that she ordered it for herself and ended up eating one.
 Thankfully, she was unbothered by it and shared a couple more with me.
 It was absolutely delicious.
 The dumplings had the right amount of crunch.
 The filling has everything you’d want in a dumpling: deep-fried ground chicken, cabbage, green onion, and ginger.
 AND THAT THAI HERB SAUCE?!
 My goodness.

 The crab fried rice was nothing short of perfection.
 I was happy with the amount of crab meat in the dish.
 The serving was pretty big.
 I had enough for lunch + leftovers.
+I love that it was a fresh take on fried rice.
+The Maryland in me was happy with every bite.
 I definitely will be making another trip to Thai at Waugh Chapel.

 Until next time.